Arshia Soltani Moakhar

 I also continued to nurture my algorithmic interests by joining the National Olympiad in Informatics committee as a member, contributing to the national olympiad in various capacities.
 These roles include, but are not limited to, serving as the summer camp principal graph lecturer (2021), leading the algorithmic problem design team for national team selection contests (2021, 2020), and heading the algorithmic problem design team for the national summer camp in informatics (2020, 2019).

 Furthering my education, I majored in computer engineering and joined Dr. Rohban’s Lab.
-In this lab (Robust and Interpretable Machine Learning Lab), I published a paper in NeurIPS 2022 on adversarially robust Out-of-Distribution detection.
-This is not my only venture in the lab; you can read about some failed projects on the Project.
+In this lab (Robust and Interpretable Machine Learning Lab), I worked on adversarially robust Out-of-Distribution detection.
+This is not my only venture in the lab.
+Later I did an internship at the Institute of Science and Technology Austria (IST Austria) under the mentorship of Professor Dan Alistarh, and worked on the utilization of sparsity to enhance interpretability.

 selected publications